Wednesday to Sunday!

 In conclusion, the Russian market is showing significant signs of growth both in home-grown properties which dominate categories such as back to school and stationery and internationally known brands which dominate the toy sector.

-Learn more about the russian toy market and popular licenses for toys at the Kids Russia in Moscow from February 28 to March 2.
+Learn more about the russian toy market and popular licenses for toys at the Kids Russia in Moscow.